'To say I’m worried is an understatement': Small businesses struggle to navigate new normal post-circuit breaker

 READ: COVID-19: Retailers struggle amid uncertainties about reopening, recovery of sales

-Pointing to the construction industry specifically, ASME's Mr Wee said that customers might see prices go up in the short-term as firms consolidate.
+Pointing to the construction industry, the Association of Small and Medium Enterprises' Mr Wee said that customers might see prices go up in the short-term as firms consolidate.

 “When they can’t operate, means they can’t build.
 They can’t build means they carry cost,” said Mr Wee.
 “We expect quite a lot of players to fold.
 And when players fold it means there will be some price consolidation and prices will go up.”

-Companies related to the hospitality trade - aviation, tourism, nightlife - will also be “terribly affected” as well, said Mr Wee.
+Companies related to the hospitality trade - aviation, tourism, nightlife - will also be “terribly affected”, said Mr Wee.

 He expects more firms to close in the next three to four months, but said that it is not necessarily unhealthy, as the downturn weeds out unsustainable businesses.